For the Love of Jean - the passion behind the work of Emmetros

 Observing firsthand how technology enabled people with different types of physical and cognitive impairments to communicate confidently with others, Mary Pat began to think she could do something similar for people living with dementia.

-In 2014, Mary Pat founded Emmetros, a company dedicated to making it easier for people with cognitive impairments to live independently and with dignity.
-Three years later, Emmetros is set to launch its first product.
+In 2016, Mary Pat founded Emmetros, a company dedicated to making it easier for people with cognitive impairments to live independently and with dignity.
+Today, Emmetros is set to launch its first product.
 MemorySparx, a digital memory aid, is tested with people living with memory loss and carefully designed to meet their needs.
 Mary Pat’s hope is that MemorySparx will empower people with dementia to speak with confidence at medical appointments, day programs, and social engagements.
 In the future, MemorySparx will adapt to meet the needs of people with dementia as their abilities decline.

 As they develop products, Mary Pat and her team are fully committed to including people with dementia in many aspects of the business, including design, testing, and commercialization.
 How Emmetros engages people with dementia matters to Mary Pat.
 It matters so much that Emmetros is currently partnering with Applied Health Sciences (AHS) and Murray Alzheimer Research and Education Program (MAREP) at the University of Waterloo and the Ontario Dementia Advisory Group (ODAG) to inform best practices for engaging people with dementia respectfully and meaningfully in technology development.